-In addition of primary and secondary memories a computer also have Cache memory in the region between CPU and the main memory.
-Cache memory is a small and high speed memory that stores currently needed instructions and data.
+In addition to primary and secondary memories, a computer has Cache memory in the region between the CPU and the main memory.
+Cache memory is a small and high-speed memory that stores currently needed instructions and data.
 It is a good option to increase the speed of operation of a computer without having any expensive resort.
-Maximum theoretical cache size is 2 MB.
-Cache memory is the fastest memory in computer system.
+The maximum theoretical cache size is 2 MB.
+Cache memory is the fastest memory in the computer system.

 Memory devices in Computer

-Memory are available in the form of devices.
-SD card, memory card, Hard disk, CD, Pendrive etc. are the memory devices for a computer.
-There are two types of memory unit in computer – external memory and internal memory.
-The memory devices mentioned above are the external memories.
-RAM, ROM, Cache memories are the internal memories of a computer.
+Memories are available in the form of devices.
+SD cards, memory cards, Hard disks, CDs, Pen drives, etc. are the memory devices for a computer.
+There are two types of memory units in a computer – external memory and internal memory.
+The memory devices mentioned above are external memories.
+RAM, ROM, and Cache memories are internal memories of a computer.

-A computer needs memory to store instruction and data.
-It has primary memory (ROM and RAM), secondary memory (Hard disk, floppy disk) and Cache memory.
-ROM is read only memory and RAM is read and write memory.
-Main purpose of secondary memory is to store data or instruction permanently.
-Cache memory stores the real time data and increases the speed of the operation or decreases the response time.
-Size of memory is represented by the unit of byte, KB, MB, GB, TB etc.
+A computer needs memory to store instructions and data.
+It has primary memory (ROM and RAM), secondary memory (Hard disk, floppy disk, etc.) and cache memory.
+The full form of ROM is read only memory and RAM is the read-and-write memory which has the full form as random access memory.
+The main purpose of secondary memory is to store data or instruction permanently.
+Cache memory stores the real-time data and increases the speed of the operation or decreases the response time.

-- ROM is the permanent memory in computer.
+- ROM is the permanent memory in the computer.

-- Secondary memory is the virtual memory in the computer architecture.
+- Secondary memory is the virtual memory in computer architecture.

 - Cache memory is the fastest memory in the computer system.

-So, in this article we became to know the different types of memory unit in computer architecture and their uses.
-If you have any doubt on this topic, you can ask me in the comment section.
+This is all from this article on different types of memory in computer architecture and their uses.
+If you have any doubts about this topic, you can ask me in the comment section.